 Enjoy immediately!
 Best when fresh.
 Store leftovers covered at room temperature for 2-3 days.

-*Nutrition information is a rough estimate calculated with lesser amount of oil and no seasonings.
+*Nutrition information is a rough estimate calculated with the lesser amount of coconut oil and no seasonings.

 *For flavor inspiration, check out my Cheesy Kale Chips!